Bridlington Town A.F.C.: Recent times

-The club were back in the Northern Premier League Division One and focused all their attention on it.
-Bridlington Town finished eleventh but were promoted back into the Northern Premier League Premier Division after the league was re-organised.
-Amazingly in 10 years after they were forced to start again, the club had pulled themselves back up to the highest division they had been in.
+The club was back in the Northern Premier League Division One.
+Bridlington Town finished 11th but was promoted back into the Northern Premier League Premier Division after the league was reorganised.
+10 years after they were forced to start again, the club had ranked at the highest division they had been in.
 It took the original club 85 years to reach that level.

 In 2007, it was announced that Bridlington Town would play in the inaugural season of the Northern Premier League Division One North.
-However a disastrous campaign followed, and they finished bottom of the division, and were relegated to the Northern Counties East League Premier Division.
-In 2012 The Seasiders won the East Riding Senior Cup, beating Hall Road Rangers (res) 9–2 in the final at the KC Stadium.
-They won the cup again in 2015 beating Hull United F.C.
+However, a campaign resulted in them finishing last of the division and were relegated to the Northern Counties East League Premier Division.
+In 2012, The Seasiders won the East Riding Senior Cup, beating Hall Road Rangers (res) 9–2 in the final at the KC Stadium.
+They won the cup again in 2015, beating Hull United F.C.
 4–2.

 Steady Progression saw the club join the East Riding County League Division One, where the League and Cup Double was achieved.
-Over the next three seasons in the County Premier Division the club continued to improve and made application to the Northern Counties East League.
-It was on the third application that Bridlington Town was accepted, having finished runner up in the league but beat the league champions in the league cup final of 1998/99, under manager John Bowman.
-A fifth place finish in that first season back in the NCEL was creditable, but at Xmas in 2000 the club had slumped to mid-table.
-Bowman was replaced by Billy Heath and he took the club to a 4th place finish.
+Over the next three seasons in the County Premier Division, the club made applications to the Northern Counties East League.
+It was on the third application that Bridlington Town was accepted, having finished runners-up in the league and beat the league champions in the league cup final of 1998–99 under manager John Bowman.
+On 25 December 2000, the club had downgraded to mid-table.
+Bowman was replaced by Billy Heath, and the club ranked in fourth place.